Pratirodh/Resume_Ranking_System/README.md

 # Installation

-1.Clone the repository to your local machine: git clone Clone https://github.com/Pratirodh/Resume_Ranking_System.git
+1.Clone the repository to your local machine: git clone https://github.com/Pratirodh/Resume_Ranking_System.git

 2.Install the required dependencies: pip install -r requirements.txt

 3.Start the application: flask run

+# How web application works:

+1.Register as a candidate or HR manager using the web interface.

+2.Register as a candidate or HR manager using the web interface.

+3.As an HR manager, you can view ranked resumes and verify certificates through the web interface.

+4.As a candidate, you can view the status of your certificate verification through the web interface.